connor-french/intro-r/sections/01-introduction.md

     create a folder named `data` within your newly created working directory. (e.g., `~/intro-r/data`)
   - Create a new R script (File \> New File \> R script) and save it in your working directory (e.g. `intro-r-script.R`)

 Your working directory should now look like this:

-![How it should look like at the beginning of this lesson](../images/r_starting_how_it_should_like.png)
+![How it should look at the beginning of this lesson](../images/r_starting_how_it_should_like.png)

 # Interacting with R